diegosiao/DBBroker/README.md

 ## What It Does?

-Differently from another popular ORM packages, DBBroker approach associates a [.NET CLI tool](https://nuget.org/dbbroker.cli) to automatically generate **Data Models** and a [library](https://nuget.org/dbbroker) that uses those Data Models at runtime to manipulate database records.
+Differently from another popular ORM packages, DBBroker approach associates a [.NET CLI tool](https://nuget.org/dbbroker.cli) to generate **Entity Data Models** and a [library](https://nuget.org/dbbroker) that uses those Entity Data Models at runtime to manipulate database records.

 ## Philosophy

+DBBroker's philosophy is based on the idea of reflecting database tables and views structure state into C# Entity Data Models classes used to perform database SQL commands like INSERT, UPSERT, UPDATE, DELETE, and SELECT with minimal effort and boilerplate.

-DBBroker offers features that benefit any kind of application, from the simplest to the most complex, particularly in security-restricted scenarios.
-Here are some key requirements it addresses:
+Here are some key requirements this philosophy addresses:

-- Applications should **NOT** be responsible for executing [DDL](https://en.wikipedia.org/wiki/Data_definition_language).
+- Applications should **NOT** be responsible for executing [DDL](https://en.wikipedia.org/wiki/Data_definition_language) commands.

 - Applications' Data Access Objects should act as **clients** to the database, not the other way around.

 - [Schema Migrations](https://en.wikipedia.org/wiki/Schema_migration) are not an option due to a development process led by **Database Administrators**.

-These are common requirements for many organizations or database-centered solutions, and, arguably, by everyone who likes to keep things simple.
+These are common requirements for many organizations or database-centered applications.

 ## Quick Start